As I was growing up, I noticed that most of the professional painters I would see working on houses and buildings wore white.

-I have white painter’s pants and that is several years old but still, looks fairly new because I make sure to care for them once the workday is over.
+I have white painter’s pants that are several years old but still, look fairly new because I make sure to care for them once the workday is over.

 Of course, even the clothing I have will give out, but until it does, I can make sure that it remains white and bright.

 White has the advantage of working with every color.

 This means that no matter what color shirt, shoes, or socks I’m wearing, white pulls it together.